Abu Hafs Umar al-Murtada: Life

-During his time as caliph, the area of Morocco under Almohad control was reduced to the region around and including Marrakesh.
+During his reign, the area of present-day Morocco under Almohad control was reduced to the region around and including Marrakesh.
 He was forced to pay tribute to the Marinids.
 He was ousted by his cousin Abu al-Ula al-Wathiq Idris with the help of Marinid ruler Abu Yusuf Yaqub ibn Abd Al-Haqq, with Idris II then proclaiming himself as caliph.

-He was interested in Maghrebi script and established the first public manuscript transcription center at the madrasa of his mosque in Marrakesh.
+He was interested in Maghrebi script and established the first public manuscript transcription center at the madrasa attached to his mosque in Marrakesh.